Zeyad-Hegazy/movies-library/README.md

-# Movie Search Application
+# Movie Library Application

-This project is a Movie Search Application built with React, utilizing TMDB API for movie data.
+This project is a Movie library Application built with React, utilizing TMDB API for movie data.
 Users can search for movies, view search results, and manage a watchlist.
 The application is styled with CSS modules and includes navigation features for easy browsing.

 ## Table of Contents